Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 60. Upon GPS signal loss, the remote Pilot should immediately

-A. contact ATC and declare an emergency
+A. Contact ATC and declare an emergency

-B. perform the planned lost link contingency procedure
+B. Perform the planned lost link contingency procedure

-C. operate the sUAS normally, noting to account for any mode or control changes that occur if GPS is lost
+C. Operate the sUAS normally, noting to account for any mode or control changes that occur if GPS is lost

 61. After landing at a tower-controlled airport, a pilot should contact ground control

-A. when advised by the tower
+A. When advised by the tower

-B. prior to turning off the runway
+B. before turning off the runway

 C. after reaching a taxiway that leads directly to the parking area